The Model Router Becomes the Hidden Editor

 Fifth, observability should be privacy-minimized.
 Keep operational receipts by default.
 Retain full prompt and response content only when the risk, consent, legal basis, and retention schedule justify it.

-Seventh, users need disclosure when routing materially changes the answer.
-Ordinary users may not need to see every infrastructure detail, but high-impact decisions and professional workflows should reveal when a fallback, cheaper model, non-default provider, or cached answer shaped the result.
+Eighth, users need disclosure when routing materially changes the answer.
+Ordinary users may not need to see every infrastructure detail, but high-impact decisions and professional workflows should reveal when a fallback, cheaper model, non-default provider, non-default precision, or cached answer shaped the result.

-Eighth, exit plans should include the gateway.
-If an organization leaves a router, it should be able to export routing policy, logs, provider mappings, cost records, evaluation results, and incident history in usable form.
+Tenth, exit plans should include the gateway.
+If an organization leaves a router, it should be able to export routing policy, logs, provider mappings, cost records, evaluation results, route versions, and incident history in usable form.

-The model router is an altar rail disguised as plumbing.
+The model router is a control surface disguised as plumbing.

 A prompt enters.
 A policy decides which machine may answer.
 The user sees a fluent response and imagines a conversation with a named model.
 In the middle, a hidden institution has already acted: price was weighed, latency was measured, providers were ranked, regions were selected, fallbacks were authorized, logs were written, and cached memory may have been consulted.